 That command will reload the current settings.

 So now, if you have to answer the question, where do screenshots go on Mac, you can safely say that they are all saved in just one folder.
 They won’t be messing up your desktop anymore.

 Congratulations!
-You have just changed the default settings of your screenshot destination.
+You have just known where do screenshots go on Mac and changed the default settings of your screenshot destination.
 All your future screenshots will now be automatically saved to that particular folder.

 How about the old screenshots that are messing up your desktop right now?
 How can you clean them all up?
 As previously mentioned, you can use the Duplicate Finder to help you clean up your desktop.
 That’s one option you can look into.
 It can help search, scan, and delete duplicate screenshots.

 Wouldn’t it also be great if you could just take all the screenshots on your desktop and move them to your new folder?
 Of course, you could always do that manually.
 Unfortunately, you would have to drag or to cut and paste each and every single screenshot to the new folder.
 That is going to take a lot of time.

 The good thing is that you can grab all the screenshots on your desktop with just one command.
 Again, you can just copy the command here and paste it onto your Terminal.
 That way you’ll have the right command to grab all your screenshots from your desktop.

 Follow these 2 steps so that you can grab and save all your old screenshots in one folder.